Hecate2/how-to-debug-neo/README.md

 **This is an outdated chapter for the time when Neo had separate repositories for each project.
 I keep the contents because they may still be helpful.**

-Add projects `neo`, `neo-vm` and `RpcServer` (in `neo-modules`) to the solution.
+Add projects `neo`, `neo-vm` and `RpcServer` (in `neo-modules` or `neo/src/Plugins`) to the solution.
 Add project `neo` as project reference for neo-cli.
 If there is any compilation error, especially package dependency conflict, consider adding neo-vm as project reference for neo-cli.
 The package dependencies of neo-cli should be cleared.
 Optionally and optimally, let `neo-cli` refer to project `RpcServer`, and `RpcServer` refer to project `neo`.

 ![add-existing-project](images/add-existing-project.png)